Mythixz/Mythixz/README.md

 ## 🔄 Last Activity

+- Cloud Ace **Google Cloud Business Day**
 - Google Cloud Lab 25 | Lab Google Cloud
 - Typhoon Community Meetup
 - .NET Meetup @Thailand
+- Welcome to Say hello to GPT-5 in Copilots SCBX NEXT TECH and Azure Community
 - Attended the **OpenAI x SCB 10X: From API to Impact: How OpenAI Empowers Startups**
 - Attended the **IBM Solutions Summit 2025 – The Race To Unlock Enterprise AI**
 - Attended the **Google I/O Extended Bangkok**
 - Attended the **Windsurf Bangkok Special Session with Matt Bergland
 - Participated in the Kissflow Citizen Developer Day, joining sessions with SCG JWD, SCG, and VBIX to explore use cases of low-code and process automation in real businesses
 - GDG Chula ,KMITL ,KMUTT  | Training Jupiter Notebook and Google Colab for Generative AI Training
-- SCGxYTP25 | Hell Day Activities
+- SCG x Young Talent Program | Hell Day Activities
 - Attended the **Google Summer of Code Info Session at Chulalongkorn University**
 - Attended the **Workshop on Azure AI, GitHub Copilot & Trustworthy AI**